Almarranz/KMOS_reduction/README.md

 The sky and the target are in different observation blocks,so we run esoReflex separetly in both block.
 There are two differents epochs, that esoReflex combine in a simgle block (COMBINE_obs).

+### WARNING!
+I have added at some point on my life a fits file called RESPONSE_KKK.fits.
+It seems that you need this file for the pipeline yield the results flux calibrated.
+I dont remember how I end up with this conclusio or where this file was located.

-Afeter visiting CAB in Madris we made some changes in the pipe line configuration:
+Afeter visiting CAB in Madrid we made some changes in the pipe line configuration:
 > We ara going to use the standard star for the teluric correction
 > We are going to selecte 3 different wavelenghts ranges in the adjustement of the standard star
 >> this way the adjusmente will be bettwer in the different zones of the spectrum